By Randy York, The N-Sider (First of a 2-part series)

 For decades, UNL has offered degrees in Journalism, Broadcasting and Advertising and Public Relations.
 Thanks to creative research-driven efforts spearheaded by Hachtmann, Nebraska is planning to offer a fourth module in Sports Media and Communications beginning this fall.

 “We're very excited about adding a new major in Sports Media and Communications, which was just approved by the Board of Regents,” Hachtmann told me last Saturday when nearly three dozen journalism and mass communications students experienced Nebraska Game Day up close and personally.
 They stood on Tom Osborne Field.
 They sat inside the Don Bryant Press Box.
 They even sat on their rears in Ndamukong Suh's Strength and Conditioning Complex so they could hear Mike Riley's and Husker players' dissection of the Spring Game.

-A B1G-Darn Deal: Only American University to Offer a Unique Major in Sports Journalism
+A B1G-Darn Deal: A Rare American University Offering New Major in Sports Journalism

 SPMC is the abbreviation for Nebraska's Sports Media and Communication major.

 “The idea is to learn about sports from a broader perspective,” Hachtmann said.
 “Students can learn about sports journalism, sports broadcasting, sports media and sports advertising and marketing.
-If they want more depth, we don’t know of any other program in the nation that will offer what we’re going to offer.”
+If they want more depth, very few programs in the nation offer what we're going to offer.”

-That statement describes the essence of creating another first and underscoring a simple fact – four journalistic cornerstones will be decisively superior to the traditional trifecta in place.
+That statement describes the essence that underscores a simple fact – four journalistic cornerstones will be decisively superior to the traditional trifecta in place.